 For severe pain located in one spot, a local anesthetic injected into or around a nerve (a “nerve block”) given by an anesthesiologist (a doctor with special training in managing pain and supporting people during surgery) may provide relief with few side effects.

-Pain-modification techniques (such as guided imagery, hypnosis, acupuncture, relaxation, and biofeedback—see Complementary and Alternative Medicine (CAM): Types of Alternative Medicine) help some people.
-Counseling for stress and anxiety may be very helpful as well.
+Pain-modification techniques (such as guided imagery, hypnosis, acupuncture, relaxation, and biofeedback—see see Types of Alternative Medicine) help some people.
+Counseling for stress and anxiety may be very helpful as well as may spiritual support from a chaplain.

 Shortness of Breath

 Although particularly frightening to dying people, the sensation of shortness of breath and struggling to breathe (dyspnea) can usually be relieved.
-Various methods can usually ease dyspnea—for example, relieving fluid buildup, changing the person's position, and providing supplemental oxygen.
+Various methods can usually ease dyspnea—for example, relieving fluid buildup, placing a chest tube, changing the person's position, and providing supplemental oxygen.
+Inhaled albuterol or corticosteroids taken by mouth or by vein may relieve wheezing and lung inflammation.
 Opioids (such as morphine) may help to ensure comfort for people who have mild, persistent dyspnea, even if they do not have pain.
 Taking opioids at bedtime can promote comfortable sleep by preventing the person from waking up frequently, fighting to breathe.
 Benzodiazepines (such as lorazepam) often help relieve the anxiety caused by dyspnea.
 Other useful measures include providing a cool draft from an open window or fan and maintaining a calming presence.

 Digestive Tract Problems